peterihimire/backend-task-js/README.md

 This project is licensed under the terms of the **MIT** license.

 ## Postman Documentation

-Click this [link](https://documenter.getpostman.com/view/12340633/2s9Y5VSiGa) for the postman documentation of this test.
+Click this [link](https://documenter.getpostman.com/view/12340633/2s9Y5VSiGa) to access the postman documentation of this Backend API task.